anne-gcd/MTG-Link/README.md

   -line LINE            Line of GFA file input from which to start analysis
-                        (if not provided, start analysis from first line of GFA file input) [optional] --rbxu                If the reads of the union are already extracted, provide this argument '--rbxu' [optional]
+                        (if not provided, start analysis from first line of GFA file input) [optional] -rbxu RBXU            File containing the reads of the union (if already extracted) [optional]

 [MindTheGap option]:
   -k [KMER [KMER ...]]  k-mer size(s) used for gap-filling [default: [51, 41,